 The Network was formed by the 19 participants at the March 2010 Symposium held at UNSW titled 'International perspectives on privacy regulation: Privacy Principles in Asia Pacific economies compared' - see the Programme of symposium.
 The UNSW event was the inaugural meeting of the network.

 The Second Asian Privacy Scholars Network Conference was hosted by the Centre for Business Information Ethics (CBIE), Meiji University, Tokyo, Japan, on 19-20 November 2013.
 Details on the Conference web page.

 The Asian Privacy Scholars Network aims to further the study of personal data protection, privacy, and surveillance in countries of the Asia-Pacific region, through conferences, publications and networking.
 It is predominantly comprised of academic scholars, but also includes some scholars from government, NGOs and business.

 The common element between its members is that they publish work on data protection, privacy, and surveillance that is respected by their peers.

 Membership of the Network is by invitation, approved by the current members.
-The Cyberspace Law and Policy Community at UNSW Law provides the secretariat to the Network from its formation in 2010 until 2017.
+The Cyberspace Law and Policy Community at UNSW Law provided the secretariat to the Network from its formation in 2010 until 2017.